league-curriculum/Motors/docs/source/brushed.md

 Very Important!
 Connect the power pin  Vcc *last*, and disconnect it *first*.
 Do not connect or disconnect the signal pins while power is applied.
 Violating these rules can destroy the driver.

+**It would be best to unplug both USB cables while connecting or disconnecting the H-Bridge**
 ```

 Then, connect the red and black motor leads to the "motor a" terminals.
 It